mellium/xmpp/CONTRIBUTING.md

 If you haven't heard back by then, feel free to ping the PR to move it back to the top of peoples inboxes.

-To update an existing pull request please add more commits on top of the first commit so that a reviewer can tell what changed between patches.
+To update an existing pull request you may add more commits on top of the first commit or amend and push the existing commit.
 Once your change is accepted your reviewer may ask you to rebase your branch on top of the base branch and squash it into a single commit that can be merged, or they may handle this for you.

+## Review

+All patches must be reviewed by a maintainer before being merged.
+Don't be discouraged if the maintainer asks questions or requests changes, even for simple patches.
+This is perfectly normal, and means that the maintainers are interested in your change and that it stands a good chance of being merged after the changes are complete!

 ## License